whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     **Result:**

-    Sends a alliance request to the gang "Hells Angels".
+    Sends an alliance request to the gang "Hells Angels".
 ## /g create
 Creates a new gang.
 ### Syntax